 - Created on the 16 June, 2017.

-The minimum detection sensitivity level of human prothrombin IgG and IgM autoantibodies using this human prothrombin IgG/IgM ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of human prothrombin IgG and IgM auto-antibodies using this human prothrombin IgG/IgM ELISA kit was 1.0 U/ml.
+The dynamic range for this ELISA assay is 6.3 – 100.0 U/ml.

 - Different anticoagulant and immunological properties of anti-prothrombin antibodies in patients with antiphospholipid antibodies.
 Thromb Haemost.
 (1997) 77 (3): 486-91.
 Galli M., et al.